sequana/sequana-wrappers/wrappers/macs3/test/README.rst

 Data obtained from biomics.pasteur.fr project B4525.
 We used sample 1 (IP) and 6 (control) mapped on Vibrio Cholera.
-Two peaks were present at postion ~ 544700 and 548288.
+Two peaks were present at position ~ 544700 and 548288.
 We selected the mapped reads in the region 500000-600000 and subsampled selecting 20% of the reads.
 Applying macs3 as follows should identify those peaks.::